Uzlopak/blog/case.md

 - `ThrottleStream` should be able to have a delay, [[5]](https://github.com/TooTallNate/node-throttle/pull/7), or latency [[6]](https://github.com/tjgq/node-stream-throttle/issues/1)
 - `ThrottleStream` should have a "ThrottleGroup", [[7]](https://github.com/tjgq/node-stream-throttle/blob/master/src/throttle.js)

+#### Controlling the throttle-speed

 The first three issues can be solved by a "easing" functionality.
 Do you remember jquery-ui and its [easing functionality](https://jqueryui.com/easing/)?
 So what we maybe need is to add an easing option to `ThrottleStream`.
-We could decide that we call the option `rate` and pass a function to it.
-First parameter is the time since the transfer started.
+We could decide that we extend the `bps` option to be able to pass a function to it.
+First parameter is the time since the transfer started and the second parameter the bytes already sent.

 You want a burst mode where you send e.g. 5 Mb in the first 3 seconds and then only 100kb/s?
 Then define a function which exactly does this.
 You want a letancy of 1 second?
 Define a function, which returns 0 for the first second and then the preferred speed.

+#### ThrottleGroups

 ThrottleGroups on the other hand, should not be realized in the ThrottleStream itself.
-ThrottleStream should not know about othe ThrottleStream but should be controlle by fastify-rate-limit.
+ThrottleStream should not know about other ThrottleStreams but should be controlled by fastify-rate-limit.

+In case of a fastify plugin we have to consider, that a feature will be potentially used in multiple instances of fastify behind a reverse proxy/load balancer.
+If so, it has to be implemented in a resilient way.

+In case of throttling of huge file streams, we can consider the use of download managers.
+Of course we can use the original rate limiting feature and allow only 1 request of the route.
+But we should also be able to throttle over multiple fastify instances.

+If we can provide a function to the `bps` option, then we can actually set the `bytes` by loading the value from a store.

+So we will implement `ThrottleGroups` in an indirect way.

+#### Avoiding unexpected bursts

+Also one feature, which I did not find in issues and pull requests, is the fact, that a user could pause a download while keeping the connection alive.
+Usually `ThrottleStream` implementations are time based.
+A stream starts, sets a `startDate` and then based on the elapsed time it calculates how much data a user could download since the `startDate`.
+This results in a sudden speed burst.

+We have to keep in mind, that a rate-limitting or a speed throttle is a protection against resource exhaustion.
+You have a limitted amount of traffic and want to provide all users of your server a good experience, but power users should not be able to degrade the server performance and thus effecting the experience of normal users.

+So we should make the ThrottleStream resilient against such cases.

 ### Enough Research.
 Time for Development